traject/traject/README.md

 ## Readers and Writers

-Traject uses modular 'Writer' classes to take the output hashes from transformation, and send them somewhere or do something useful with them.
+Traject uses modular 'Writer' classes to take the output hashes from transformation and send them somewhere or do something useful with them.

 By default traject uses the [Traject::SolrJsonWriter](lib/traject/solr_json_writer.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/SolrJsonWriter)) to send to Solr for indexing.
 Several other writers are also built-in: